ChrisW-priv/PersonalVault/zettelkasten/SR Flip-Flop.md

 [Flip-Flops](Flip-Flops)
 ## Definition
-A SR flip-flop (Set-Reset flip-flop) is a type of [Electronic circuit](Electronic%20circuit) that is used to store and manipulate [binary information](binary%20information).
+A SR flip-flop (Set-Reset flip-flop) is a type of [electronic circuit](electronic%20circuit) that is used to store and manipulate [binary information](binary%20information).
 It is a type of bistable circuit, which means that it has two stable states that it can assume, and can be easily switched between those states in response to external inputs.

 A SR flip-flop is made up of two logic gates, typically an AND gate and an OR gate, and a pair of inverters.
 The inputs to the circuit are a set (S) input and a reset (R) input, and the outputs are the Q and Q' (not Q) outputs.
 The Q and Q' outputs are the complements of each other, meaning that one is always the opposite of the other.